Guide for Small Businesses with Federal Contracts

 How do I know if I am a Federal contractor or subcontractor subject to Executive Order 11246?

 Basically, all Federal contracts and subcontracts are covered under Executive Order 11246 unless specifically exempted.
 Contracts and subcontracts of less than $10,000 generally are exempt from coverage under Executive Order 11246, though some contracts under that amount are covered, e.g. bills of lading.
 The regulations implementing the Executive Order exempt certain contracts and categories of contracts.
 The regulations contain exemptions for contracts involving work performed outside the United States; certain contracts with State or local governments; contracts with religious corporations, associations, and educational institutions; and contracts involving work on or near an Indian reservation.
 For a description of the exemptions, see the regulations 41 CFR 60-1.5.
-Additional assistance for determining whether a business is a Federal contractor may be found on DOL's e-laws website.

 What is a Federal contract or subcontract?